bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

         are defined outside of objects and classes.

 3. What is closure?
-    Closure is when a function first looks inside of its own scope.
+    Closure is when a function first looks inside of its own internal scope.
 If it doesn't find what it is looking for from inside the function, it will look outside of the function.
 If it still hasn't found what it is looking for it will look in at the window/global variables.